blynkkk/docs/web-dashboard/devices/actions-with-devices.md

 For example, you can create the sub organization, invite the new user to it, and transfer the device to this new user.
-After the transfer the device will be visible only for the user from the transferred organization and for all users with **view organization devices** permission enabled from the above, parent organizations.
+After the transfer the device will be visible only for the user from the transferred organization and for all users with **view organization devices** permission enabled from the above, parent organizations along with **switch organization** permission.

 ####Move device to another organization not from your hierarchy